David Valdez (photographer): Career

-Valdez's most famous photograph: Vice President Bush and his wife Barbara surrounded by their grandchildren and daughter-in-law, Margaret Molster Bush, 1987.
+Valdez's pphotograph of Vice President Bush and his wife Barbara surrounded by their grandchildren and daughter-in-law, Margaret Molster Bush, 1987.

 After his graduation from the University of Maryland, he worked as a photographer for the United States Department of Agriculture and the United States Department of Housing and Urban Development, as well as chief photographer for Nation’s Business, the in-house magazine at the United States Chamber of Commerce.
 However, soon after taking the job at Nation’s Business, Valdez saw an opening in the Vice President's office.
 He sent a cold letter to Vice President Bush's press secretary, and was then interviewed by Daniel J. Murphy, Bush's chief of staff, before being interviewed by Bush himself.
 Bush told Valdez about the relationship between Vice President and photographer, and the trust between them.
 When Valdez inquired about a salary, Bush did not know, and so called out Murphy who was working in a nearby room.
 Murphy replied, "What's he asking you about a salary!"
 Ultimately, Valdez was hired as Bush's photographer.

 Valdez's most famous photograph of Bush came in the summer of 1987.
 He had been requested by Life to shoot a candid picture of the Vice President on vacation.
 Initially, Bush was against the idea, but relented when he realized Valdez's involvement.
 By now, Valdez was exceptionally close with the Bush family, and was invited by Barbara Bush to Walker's Point in Kennebunkport, Maine.
 The photograph, taken at 6 a.m., shows the Bushes in bed, with six of their grandchildren, alongside Marvin Bush's wife Margaret.
 It was an instant hit, as Life put the image across its pages and later reprinted it in special editions of the magazine.
 It is also by far, Valdez's most republished image of his career, and in an interview with NBC News, he felt the way it resonated with the general public was that it was in line with what Bush always said were the most important things in life – family, faith and friends.